I Like It Like That (Hot Chelle Rae song): Composition

+Critical reception

+"I Like It Like That" was met with mixed reviews from music critics.
+MTV described the track a "polished, hook-laden, synthy pop-rock record."
+Jenna Hally Rubenstein of MTV stated, "'I Like It Like That' would have been a perfect accompaniment to the middle-of-summer heat, but let's just act like fall's not coming and keep this track on repeat anyway."
+Shahryar Rizvi of the Dallas Observer gave a negative review of the song calling it "mediocre."
+He was critical of the track for its cliché lyrics and stated the collaboration with New Boyz, "meager."

 Music video

 A music video to accompany the release of "I Like It Like That" was first released on October 7, 2011, at a total length of three minutes and thirty-one seconds.

-The video has since reached almost 30 million views.
+The video has since reached 31 million views.

 Edited version

 The song has been used and promoted to kids on Radio Disney.
-There is an edited or "clean" version of the song that replaces "damn" with "yeah" or "hey", "make the girls take it all off" with "all the girls singing along", "as the cops roll up" with "as my friends roll up", "bought out the bar" with "valet'd the car", and "drinks on me" with "follow me".
+There is an edited or "clean" version of the song that replaces "damn" with "yeah" or "hey", "make the girls take it all off" with "all the girls singing along", "as the cops roll up" with "as my friends roll up", "Pour the cops a cup" with "turn the music up", "bought out the bar" with "valet'd the car", and "drinks on me" with "follow me".